XiansAiPlatform/XiansAi.PublicDocs/samples/AgentTemplate/docs/1-getting-started/3-activity-flow.md

 ## Understanding Agent Architecture

-Agent can have one or mode Flows.
+Agent can have one or more Flows.
 Each flow can have one or more Activities.

 ### The Flow